EIP-TEK89/trio-signo-fullstack/README.md

 # 👐 Signify - Fullstack

-**Signify** est une plateforme interactive dédiée à l'apprentissage de la Langue des Signes Française (LSF).
-Ce projet repose sur une architecture fullstack moderne pour offrir une expérience utilisateur fluide, immersive, et accessible.
-Le front-end interactif est soutenu par un back-end robuste et une intelligence artificielle performante pour la reconnaissance des signes en temps réel.
+**Signify** is an interactive platform dedicated to learning French Sign Language (LSF).
+This project is based on a modern fullstack architecture to offer a smooth, immersive, and accessible user experience.
+The interactive front-end is supported by a robust back-end and powerful artificial intelligence for real-time sign recognition.

-## 🌟 Fonctionnalités clés
+## 🌟 Key Features

-- **Reconnaissance des signes par l’IA** : Retour en temps réel via la caméra des utilisateurs.
+- **AI Sign Recognition**: Real-time feedback via the user's camera.
-- **Gamification** : Système de niveaux, points, et classements pour motiver la pratique régulière.
+- **Gamification**: Level, points, and leaderboard system to motivate regular practice.
-- **Accessibilité multi-plateforme** : Utilisable sur mobile et web.
+- **Multi-platform Accessibility**: Usable on mobile and web.
-- **Progression personnalisée** : Rappels et notifications pour encourager une pratique quotidienne.
+- **Personalized Progress**: Reminders and notifications to encourage daily practice.

-## 🖥️ Technologies Utilisées
+## 🖥️ Technologies Used

 ### Front-End